am1553/dsa-notes/README.md

-> This repo includes notes that I have taken to study data structures and algorithms in depth with the goal of getting better at competetive programming.
+> This repo includes notes that I have taken to study data structures and algorithms in depth with the goal of getting better at competetive programming using Java.

 ## REFERENCES